salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. Solar Charge Controller

-The following table shows the specifications of the Solar Charge Controller:
+The following table shows the specifications of the Solar Charge Controller[14]:

 | Property                 | Specification |
 | ------------------------ | ------------- |